Jo Daviess County Housing Authority

-Jo Daviess County Housing Authority is a Public Housing Agency in Galena, Illinois that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 22nd, 2019, Jo Daviess County Housing Authority has 1 waiting lists that are open now or opening soon.
+Jo Daviess County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of March 3rd, 2021, Jo Daviess County Housing Authority has 1 waiting lists that are open now or opening soon.

 Jo Daviess County Housing Authority serves Jo Daviess County.